-Given the high number of injuries and damage fires cause, most business and residential buildings are required to have evacuation plans in case of a fire emergency.
+Given the high number of injuries and substantial property damage caused by fires, most business and residential buildings are required to have evacuation plans in case of a fire emergency.
 These safety strategies help prepare people on how to act and exit a building to avoid danger.
 However, not everyone has an evacuation plan.
 This can lead to unnecessary risk.
-The building manager or owner displays negligence by not having a plan.
+The building manager or owner is negligent by not having a plan.
 If you or a loved one has been injured in a building fire because you were not prepared with an exit strategy, you may have a claim for compensation.

 What is an Evacuation Plan?